tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 ![](images/part2/design.md/test-ui-only-specification-result.png)

 ### Request for portfolio value tests

 In the previous set of tests, we made no verifications against the request mechanisms so that we could focus solely on display semantics.
 The next set of tests focus on the request mechanics.
 We're interested in exercising the interaction between the UI and the `Portfolio` port.

-The previous tests ask "when I ask for a portfolio value in the UI, what happens?", this set of tests are concerned with what it actually means to ask that question?
+The previous tests ask "when I ask for a portfolio value in the UI, what happens?", this set of tests are concerned with what it actually means to ask for a portfolio's value?

 ![](images/part2/design.md/test-ui-to-portfolio.png)

-When the UI asks for a valuations, a specific message is sent over the wire.
+When the UI asks for a valuation, a specific message is sent over the wire.
 These test will verify the request and response formats.
 How the response is actually used is left to the previous tests.
 For example, if the request is sent as JSON, the JSON content may be verified.
 The response body may be verified against a specific JSON format and the HTTP response code verified to be 200 (OK).

 Specifically, we'd.

-* Start up the UI
+* Start up the UI server
-* Setup a fake `Portfolio` server with an expectation against a specific HTTP request
+* Setup a fake Portfolio server with an expectation against a specific HTTP request
 * Force the UI to click the 'request valuation' button
 * Verify the request expectation and return a canned response
 * Verifies only that a response was received, not how it might be used in the UI

-When the UI asks for the current value, a message is sent to the domain model (`Portfolio`).
-These tests would use a real UI to call the `Portfolio`s port (represented by a test double) so that we can assert expectations on the message format.
+When the UI asks for the current value, a message is sent to the Portfolio component.
+These tests would use a real UI to call the Portfolio's port (represented by a test double) so that we can assert expectations on the message format.
 If we have different UIs, we would need to test each to verify how they communicate with the port.
 For example, a test for a rich client must verify the JSON message and HTTP request as well as one for a web UI.